The following policies are designed to ensure your satisfaction and understanding of the purchasing process.

 We follow the rules and regulations of the Commonwealth of Pennsylvania with respect to alcohol service.
 Participants must be over 21 years of age.
 We reserve the right to refuse alcohol to anyone who appears intoxicated.

-Classes average two hours in length but may be shorter at the discretion of the instructor.
+Classes average ninety minutes in length but may be changed at the discretion of the instructor.

 To keep your costs low, we do not offer phone support.
 All customer support is handled via our online forum.
 We endeavor to answer all questions in a timely manner.

-On occasion, classes may be canceled or postponed by the School due to weather conditions or other events beyond our control.
-Our primary concern is always the safety of our students and instructors.
-If a cancellation does occur, we will notify the purchaser by email 24 hours before the event.
-Every purchaser will receive a gift certificate in the full amount of the purchase price to attend another class at a future time.
+On occasion, classes or courses may be canceled or postponed by the School due to conditions or other events beyond our control.
+These may include severe weather, an outbreak of pandemic disease, or a government-ordered shutdown, among other events.
+Every purchaser will be sent a gift certificate in the full amount of their purchase, and the purchaser agrees to accept the gift certificate in lieu of a refund.

 Gift certificates have no monetary value and cannot be refunded.
 They are valid only for classes and programs.
 Gift certificates are not valid for dinners, trips, or other extracurricular activities undertaken by the School.